tabarra/txAdmin/docs/dev_notes.md

 - [ ] apply `nui_menu.misc.directmessage_title` to all translations
 - [ ] add car boost function
 - [ ] bot status "watching xx/yy players"
+- [ ] maybe some sort of lockfile to admins.json file which would disable admin manager?
+- [ ] if you wait for the deployer to finish, and delete the server.cfg before pressing NEXT to go to the third step, does it show the no server.cfg message? shouldn't we adjust this message to tell the user that he probably deleted stuff?

 Maybe after v5:
 - [ ] server logger add events/min average